 Whereas we cannot really say if it could happen, we have tried to explore in a number of scenarios how it could come about.
-In order to do this, we have chosen three cataclysmic events (Ethnic Revolt, Revolt of the Poor and Flood) and developed scenario’s on how these events would influence the creation of green zones and red would in The Hague.
-Using the ‘Homeland National Security in Urban Areas’ regulations, with its different alert levels, we envisioned how the urban structure of The Hague will be transformed following a threat.
-We speculated which areas will be secured and which not; which will be fenced in and fenced off and painted the city in Green and Red Zones.
-The scenarios are based on a snapshot of the present situation in the city to raise questions on issues of equality, freedom, and prosperity of the different communities that inhabit the city.
+In order to do this, we have chosen three cataclysmic events (Ethnic Revolt, Revolt of the Poor, and Flood) and developed scenarios on how these events would influence the creation of green zones and red would in The Hague.
+Using the ‘Homeland National Security in Urban Areas’ regulations, with its different alert levels, we envisioned how the urban structure of The Hague will be transformed due to threats.
+We speculated which areas would be secured and which would not; which would be fenced and which open, and painted the city in Green and Red Zones.
+The scenarios are based on current urban conditions and related urban data sets.
+The series of maps and diagrams make visible and raise questions on issues of equality, freedom, and prosperity in the city and its communities.

 Research, text, illustrations and design: Malkit Shoshan and Camila Pinzón Cortes.
 The project is part of Borders.
 Exhibition and events programcurated by Robert Klujiver at the Gemak Art Center, The Hague.